 AARP Community Connections: Feeling socially isolated?
 Older adults can request a phone call from an AARP volunteer, Monday – Friday, 9AM to 5PM EDT by leaving their information at 1-888-281-0145 or submitting a request online here.
 Community Connections also has a website for older adults to connect with a mutual aid group in their community.
 Mutual aid groups are informal groups of volunteers that band together to find effective ways to support those people most in need who live in their local community.
 Mutual aid can include picking up groceries, providing financial assistance, or lending emotional support to neighbors.
 Visit https://aarpcommunityconnections.org/ to search for a group in your area.

-Clifford Beers of New Haven has launched Reach Out New Haven, a “warmline” to provide listening ears and resources for residents during the pandemic.
-If you are looking for someone to talk to or looking to be connected to mental health or other resources in the community, you can call at 203-287-2460 or see here for more information.
+Clifford Beers of New Haven has launched Reach Out CT, a support line to provide listening ears and resources for Connecticut residents.
+If you are looking for someone to talk to or looking to be connected to mental health or other resources in the community, you can call at 1-844-TALK-4CT or see here for more information.

 If you are looking for mindfulness resources, Cloud 9 Online of Hartford, a mindfulness technology and services startup, is offering support to CT residents and frontline workers with guided meditations.
 The company has made its app, MediMind, free to CT residents for 90 days.
 See here for more information.